Inner Worlds (video game): Character development system

-Story
+Plot

 The story is revealed to the player by long text introductions before each level.
 In the first episode Wizard's World, Nikita travels into the Castle Drofanayrb (whose name is the name of programmer Bryan A. Ford spelled backwards) to defeat the powerful monster called Gralob, which was created by a powerful mage and now is the scourge of the land.
 In the second episode World of Change, she returns to her homeland to discover further horrors – and to fight them.
 In the third episode Heart of the World, she descends into the large volcano in order to engage in a final confrontation with evil forces.

-Music
+Development

+The Sleepless Software team was originally three people from Salt Lake City, with Inner Worlds being their first project.
+The team grew to 27 people from 9 countries.
+It was planned for one year of development, but ended up taking three.

-The music tracks played during the game were written by different people who won a contest held for that purpose on the Internet.
+The music tracks played were written by different people who won a contest held for that purpose on the Internet.
 The game's creators offered $100 for all the songs they choose to put in the game, and $1,000 as the first prize for the contest winner.
 The winner was Daniel Hansson from Sweden for the track called Unplugged.
 The authors of other songs used in the game were from locations as disparate as Croatia, Netherlands, Slovakia, Australia, US and Finland.

-Development, release and reception

-The Sleepless Software team originally consisted of 3 people from Salt Lake City, with Inner Worlds being their first project.
-The team became much larger using the internet, and in the end consisted of 27 people from 9 countries.
+Release

-Creating the game took 3 years instead of 1 year originally planned.
-In 1996 Inner Worlds was released on DOS and Linux – its first episode Wizard's World was distributed as a shareware.
-Despite all this, the game was not well purchased, though decently received.
+In 1996 Inner Worlds was released for MS-DOS and Linux.
+The first episode, Wizard's World, was distributed as shareware.

-Around 2001 the developers released the game as freely redistributable freeware on their website.
+Around 2001 the developers released the game as freeware on their website.